Start typing and hit "Enter" to search.

 Can I Switch from a Student Visa to a Work Visa Before My Course Ends?

-To switch from a student visa to a Skilled Worker visa, you will need to meet the Skilled Worker visa eligibility requirements, complete the online application form and provide any required documents to UK Visas and Immigration (UKVI).
-You will also need to pay the application fee (this ranges from £719 to £1,423 depending on how long you will be working in the UK) and the healthcare surcharge of £624 per year.
+To switch from a student visa to a work visa, you will need to meet the eligibility requirements of the work visa, complete the online application form and provide any required documents to UK Visas and Immigration (UKVI).
+You will also need to pay the application fee (this ranges from £719 to £1,423 depending on how long you will be working in the UK) and the healthcare surcharge of £1035 per year.
 Please note that you must apply to switch UK visas while your student visa is valid (i.e. before it expires).
+Here we use skilled worker visa as an example:

-• Have a job offer from an approved UK employer with a valid sponsor licence2.
+• Have a job offer from an approved UK employer with a valid sponsor licence.

-• Have a job on the list of eligible occupations3.
+• Have a job on the list of eligible occupations.

 • Have a salary of at least £26,200 per year, £10.75 per hour, or the ‘going rate’ for your job.